Read our blog for the latest news and updates:

 Rochester's Rich History

-in the Rundel Auditorium, 3rd floor, Rundel Memorial Building
+Monthly Sunday afternoon lectures on a variety of local history topics, October-May, in the Rundel Auditorium, 3rd floor, Rundel Memorial Building.

-The map below gives an overview of the Local History and Genealogy web site click on it for a full size view
+The map below gives an overview of the Local History & Genealogy web site; click on it for a full-size view

 The Local History and Genealogy Division offers expert in-person reference service, as well as telephone and email service for quick reference questions.
 All materials in the Local History and Genealogy Division are restricted to use within the department, but a significant and growing portion of the collection is available online.
 Also, as many materials are old and fragile, photocopying is restricted, but patrons may bring in equipment to photograph items.